How Does Pet Insurance Really Work?

 What is Co-insurance?

 Coinsurance is the amount you pay for your pet’s covered services after you’ve paid your annual deductible.
 The remaining balance is covered by the insurance company.
-This is often confused with a copay which is a flat fee you pay on the spot when you visit the doctor.
+This is often confused with a copay, a flat fee you pay on the spot when you visit the doctor.

-In this example, let’s say you’ve chosen a plan with a 90% insurance reimbursement.
+In this example, let’s say you’ve chosen a 90% insurance reimbursement plan.
 Your coinsurance would be 10%; basically, how much you need to pay toward the bill.

 ($900 Vet Bill x 10% Coinsurance) = You Pay $90

 With Odie, you can choose a 70%, 80%, or 90% reimbursement plan.
 The higher your reimbursement, the higher your monthly premium will be.
 Your coinsurance percentage remains the same whether you visit your regular vet, a specialist, or an emergency hospital.